telerik/maui-docs/controls/templatedbutton/loading-button.md

 This article explains how to define a loading button using the Telerik .NET MAUI TemplatedButton.
 The loading indicator displays inside the button content when clicking on the button.

-The following gif shows the loading button:
+The following `.gif` shows the loading button:

 ![.NET MAUI TemplatedButton Loading Button](images/templatedbutton-visual-structure.png "Loading Button")

 ## Solution

-In order to create a loading button, use a `RadTemplatedButton` with a `ContentTemplate`.
+To create a loading button, use a `RadTemplatedButton` with a `ContentTemplate`.
 Then inside the `ContentTemplate` define a `RadBusyIndicator`.

 **1.** Define the button in XAML: